 How do you play racquetball?
-Looking to understand the basics of the official racquetball rules?
-Here’s more from our racquetball expert.
+If you are looking to understand the basics of the official racquetball rules, here’s an exhaustive guide from our racquetball expert.

 It’s a very fast game and you need to be super-fit to play, although you can get super-fit the more you play.
 It’s a game that is played in a court that has four walls and a ceiling.